orbitmines/archive/projects/Software.md

 Let me instead describe a problem, which you may or may not identify with.
 Without placing any names on what the things are.

-In everything the pattern is always the following.
+In everything the pattenr is always the following.
 As we call it in programming (languages).
 Some frontend, some mechanism/function is goes through, in programming languages called the compiler, and you're left with something at the end we call a backend.
 Just see the general pattern: Input, function, output.
 Frontend, compiler, Backend.
 (A package like this, in order to call it a language, this mapping needs to be very structured and be somewhat nontrivial in some way, but that's not that important.)

 Now as a good graph theorists you are, you know of course that we can compose these, create loops and the like.